-Amanda Daley is a reader in behavioural medicine in the School of Sport, Exercise and Health Sciences at Loughborough University.
+Amanda Daley is a professor in behavioural medicine in the School of Sport, Exercise and Health Sciences at Loughborough University.
 Prior to this Amanda led the behavioural medicine team in primary care at the University of Birmingham.
 Her work is focused on investigating the effects of lifestyle interventions on health outcomes, particularly around women’s health such as pregnancy and menstrual disorders.
-She is the principal investigator on several on-going trials that are examining the effectiveness of physical activity and weight control interventions in primary care and community settings.
+She is the chief investigator on several on-going trials that are examining the effectiveness of physical activity and weight control interventions in primary care and community settings.
 She has published extensively in the field of physical activity and health.
-Amanda is most interested in conducting randomised controlled trial but she also has a strong interest in conducting systematic reviews and interrogating large datasets (e.g. Born in Bradford).
-Amanda is a panel member for several international funding boards.
+Amanda is most interested in conducting randomised controlled trial but she also has a strong interest in conducting systematic reviews and interrogating large datasets.
+Amanda is a panel member for several national and international research funding boards.

 Professor Sarah Grogan

 Professor of Psychology, Health & Wellbeing, Manchester Metropolitan University

 Sarah Grogan graduated from Cardiff University with an undergraduate degree in Psychology and a PhD.
 Between her degree and PhD she worked at the University of Illinois as a research assistant.
 Since then she has held lecturing posts at the University of Birmingham, Manchester Metropolitan University, Santa Fe Community College in Gainesville Florida (on a Fulbright exchange), and Staffordshire University.
 Sarah was promoted to Professor of Health Psychology at Staffordshire University 2006-2013, and in 2013 took up the post of Professor of Psychology, Health and Wellbeing at Manchester Metropolitan University.